engageintellect/cook/README.md

 - zod
 - pocketbase
 - react-hook-form
+- umami analytics

 ## TODO:

+**NOTE:** If you would like to contribute, please check out the issues tab for a list of tasks that need to be completed.

 - [ ] Add a Pocketbase schema
 - [ ] Add Pocketbase configuration instructions